Bumblebee202111/doubean-public/README.md

 * Subjects (书影音)
   * Search
   * Subject detail screen
-  * Show a glimpse of T250 instead in MoviesScreen/BooksScreen from book/movie module data and add a separate T250Screen
+  * Show a glimpse of T250 instead in MoviesScreen/BooksScreen with book/movie module data and add a separate T250Screen
   * (Single-)status interests screen & its pagination
   * T250 pagination
   * More details & sub-features